georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/README.md

 If the addon instance exposes a public property named ```item```, the referenced object is inserted in the "tools" menu.

 If developing a new addon, you might want to start from a simple example, eg the [magnifier](magnifier/README.md) addon.
+There is also a [template](template/README.md) which may be useful to jump-start the development process.